CiscoSE/DNAC-onboarding-tools/PnP-BulkConfig-128/README.md

 The script will recognise template variables and fill them in from the CSV file.

 NOTE: Make sure the template is not empty.

+## before running the scripts
+In Cisco DNA-C go to the template editor and add an onboarding configuration template.
+In the onboarding configuration template add the following template with the hostname and loopback address variables.
+Save the template and then ensure you commit the template.

+hostname $hostname

+interface loopback0
+  ip address $loopback 255.255.255.255 no shut

+Next you will want to create a network profile.
+This is a major part of the integration of the day 0 process.
+Next you add your targeted site to site to the network profile.

 ## work_files
 Contains the inventory files.
 These are CSV files with the device name, serial number, pid, Location, workflow and any variables required for the workflow template